 Now, I know better.
 I know my expectations of my mom and my childhood weren’t realistic.
 I also know my expectations of other people’s healthy, happy two-parent homes also aren’t realistic.
 Other people are dealing with relationship breakdowns, separations, divorces, family estrangements, betrayals — even if they look normal, happy, and healthy on the outside.

 Now that my expectations are realistic, I’ve grown into a new sense of wisdom and acceptance.
 I’m healthy and prepared for anything life has to offer.
-I have a strong relationship with Jesus, and know He’s guiding my life.
+I have a strong relationship with Jesus, and know the Holy Spirit is guiding my life.
 I learned how to stop feeling sorry for myself by letting go of my expectations for my life and accepting whatever comes next.